BEP Alternative Education - Registered Independent school DfE No 311/6002

 Wellies-on (Butterfly Lodge)

-We are a 40 acre care farm based in Abberton just outside of Colchester in the heart of the Essex countryside.
-The farm has an award winning herd of dairy goats and uses the milk they produce to make fabulous ice cream on site.
-The ice cream is then sold through our farm cafe.
+Wellies-On Community Interest Company (CIC) is a 40 acre social farm based in Abberton just outside of Colchester.
+It is a working farm producing goats milk, goats milk ice cream and meat.
 As well as the goats we also have sheep, chickens, pigs, pygmy goats, horses and Shetland ponies.
-A Care Farm brings together the care of the land, environment and animals with care of people.
-A care farm opens its door to anyone who can benefit from being out in the countryside and enjoy taking part in the daily life of a working farm.
-At ‘Wellies-on’ our philosophy is…
+Our social farm opens its door to anyone who can benefit from being out in the countryside and enjoy taking part in the daily life of a working farm.
+At 'Wellies-on' our philosophy is…

 “Tell me and I'll forget, show me and I might remember, involve me and I'll understand"